 Most schools today offer quick-duration plans that avail a bachelor’s degree holder in non-nursing disciplines to get licensed as a Registered Nurse (RN) fast.
 These degrees are classified as accelerated (or “second-degree”) nursing programs.
 The duration apportioned for the degrees are usually 11 to 18 months for bachelor’s degrees and about three years for master’s degrees.

 These programs have the same clinical hours just as their traditional counterparts; the only difference is their assignments which are subjected to the learning experience student had in the times past.
 Instructions are given very quickly without any academic breaks in-between the sessions.

-These “bridge” nursing degree avail licensed nurses who have already completed some nursing education the prospects to broaden their knowledge with education to hunt for advanced career opportunities at the professional stage.
+These “bridge” nursing degrees avail licensed nurses who have already completed some nursing education the prospects to broaden their knowledge with education to hunt for advanced career opportunities at the professional level.

 These degrees are exclusively offered as either online formats, classroom setting, or as a hybrid degrees.
-What usually prompt students to choose this educational option is the opportunity to maintain employment their present nursing practice.
+What usually prompt students to choose this educational option is the opportunity to maintain employment while continuing their nursing practice.

 Below are the available transitions in Nursing degree bridge degrees;

 - RN to BSN

 Types of Nursing Schools